kmjones1979/mega-eth-subgraph-workshop/README.md

 # MEGAETH Subgraph Workshop

 This repo is an example full stack dapp that can be easily deployed to MEGAETH.
-It comes with an example contract (ERC20) configured for deployment with Harhat, a frontend integration with React (NextJS) and a working Subgraph which can all be deployed locally or directly to MEGAETH's Testnet.
+It comes with an example contract (ERC20) configured for deployment with Hardhat, a frontend integration with React (NextJS) and a working Subgraph which can all be deployed locally or directly to MEGAETH's Testnet.

 ## 🎯 Project Overview